ashoofly/crossword-with-me/README.md

 # TODO

 * If puzzle fetch fails, send message
-* Board needs to be able to do more than 15 rows for Sunday puzzles (Boards.css)
-* Clear games with last week's puzzle from database after fetching each new puzzle
 * Allow anonymous players
   * Clear anonymous games from the database every night
 * Display when avatar icons exceed title bar